Listening Skills That Show You Care

 Ask Open Ended Questions

 When asked closed ended questions it can feel like an attack or like you’re being “grilled” as well as it only encourages short or single-word answers.
-BUT open ended questions can begin a conversation and help to elaborate and expand a point.
+However, open ended questions can begin a conversation and help to elaborate and expand a point.
 For example, asking a closed ended question like “Do you like school?” will give you a one word answer such as “No”.
 But asking an open ended questions like “ What about school do you like?
 Do you not like?” will begin a conversation about school activities and your teenagers preferences.
 Asking open ended questions can be very easy to do, just remember to start your question with either of these words:

 WHO/WHAT/WHERE/WHEN/ HOW